drskaf/CMR-Stress-Perfusion-Prognosis-EHR-with-Tensorflow/README.md

 survival.py: performs all conventional statistics for survival analysis

-clinical_survmodel_compare.py: will fit different machine learning models and compare their performance using AUC and F1 score
+survmodel_compare.py: will fit different machine learning models and compare their performance using AUC, precision, recall, accuracy and F1 score